ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 * **Attestation delegation**: Build a system which manages attestations automatically for users.
 This system should enable users to delegate some of their attestation assignment to a third party.
 For instance, users may opt-in to delegating their trust scores to a sybil detection court system.
 Another project is to build that sybil detection court system!
 * **Attestation import**: Write proxy contracts which import attestations of various formats into the standardized AttestationStation format so that they can be consumed by the standard AttestationStation tooling.
 * **Viral attestations**: Create systems which make it fun and easy for users to attest useful information about each other.
+* **Composable NFT allowlists**: Create a way for creators to easily build, manage, and share mint allowlists for upcoming NFT drops!

 ## Technical specifications